NHS Test and Trace

 2. You then must book a test through NHS.UK or call NHS 119.
 Testing is available for anyone who has symptoms.
 Children under the age of five will need a clinical assessment first.
 Please call your GP or NHS 111 to arrange this.

 3. If you test positive, you will be contacted by NHS Test and Trace who will help you identify who you have been in close contact with and will ask you for their contact details.
 You must isolate for 10 days.
-People identified as having been in close contact with someone who has a positive test must stay at home for 14 days, even if they do not have symptoms.
+People identified as having been in close contact with someone who has a positive test must:

 A test for Covid-19 usually involves taking a swab of the inside of your nose and the back of your throat, using a long cotton bud.